bradypp/godot-mcp/README.md

 "Add a Sprite2D node to my player scene and load the character texture"

+"Edit the position and scale properties of the Player node in my scene"

+"Remove the old enemy node from my level scene"

 "Export my 3D models as a MeshLibrary for use with GridMap"

 "Create a UI scene with buttons and labels for my game's main menu"